How to Have a More Sustainable Christmas

 At One Tree Planted, we choose to celebrate Treecember, a month-long celebration of trees and forests.
 We take this time to honor the important things in life, like friends and family, giving to others, and appreciating nature — in other words, all the makings of a green Christmas and a wonderful sustainable holiday season.

-17 Ways to have eco-friendly holidays
+17 Ways to Have Eco-Friendly Holidays

 We know that during the busy-ness of the season, figuring out how to have a sustainable holiday can feel next to impossible.
 This is where our Sustainable Holidays Checklist comes in!

-From DIY wrapping paper to LED Christmas lights, we’ve gathered up some of our favorite tips to help you stress less about your Christmas footprint and focus on the important stuff.
+From DIY wrapping paper to LED Christmas lights, we’ve gathered some of our favorite tips to help you stress less about your Christmas footprint and focus on the important stuff.

 Feeling stumped about someone one your list?
 Consider gifting a tree!
 Why?
 Trees truly are the gift that keeps on giving: they absorb carbon, provide a home for wildlife, clean our air and water, hold the soil together, and so much more.